paazmaya/grunt-togeojson/README.md

 In your project's Gruntfile, add a section named `togeojson` to the data object passed into `grunt.initConfig()`.

-Configure the files list as [decribed in the multi task section of Grunt documentation](http://gruntjs.com/creating-tasks#multi-tasks).
+Configure the files list as [described in the multi task section of the Grunt documentation](http://gruntjs.com/creating-tasks#multi-tasks).

 ```js
 grunt.initConfig({